Crozzers/string-fixer/README.md

 # python version to target for compatibility (defaults to current python version)
 # this must be a string because `float("3.10") == 3.1`
 target_version = "3.12"
+# try to produce strings with the least number of escapes, even if that means deviating from the quote style
+# this is false by default to match previous behaviour, but will be true by default from `0.4.0` onwards
+prefer_least_escapes = false
 ```

 All file paths are resolved relative to the `pyproject.toml`'s location.